Currently 'blend' is very slow when applied to a large list of images. The cause has been diagnosed on the original post (refer to Mantis #866).

 I still have time left to work on adding other improvements that Orrin suggested starting with changing the way the weighting is being calculated (use the distance from the level1 image instead of the distance from the edge of the level2 image).
 I will continue working on this aspect of the program.

-#2 Updated by Lynn Weller over 5 years ago
+#2 Updated by Lynn Weller almost 6 years ago

 I'm testing this right now on about 1000 themis images of mine.
 I will have to run the system version of blend in order to make a time and mosaic comparison of the output files to your updated version.
 Looks like I cleaned up some directories and removed the one test of blend I ran on themis data.
 Sometimes I'm too quick to clean up!
 I'll let you know when I have some results.

-#3 Updated by Lynn Weller over 5 years ago
+#3 Updated by Lynn Weller almost 6 years ago

 Here are the time results of testing the same dataset using the system version of blend versus the updated version: